Norwood Public Schools:

 PD data was entered into iPass beginning in 2008, not before. iPass is no longer used for signing up for a PD activity.

 List of Norwood educators who can lead professional development training or workshops in various areas: If you and a group of your colleagues are interested in being trained by one of our educators listed above, please ask your supervisor if arrangements can be made through Dr. Wyeth.
 We can try to find time during our scheduled in-service time or outside of the school day.

-- Northeast Consortium for Staff Development (NCSD) via Merrimack Education Center.
-Many course are online.
+Northeast Consortium for Staff Development (NCSD) via Merrimack Education Center.
+Many courses are online.